lcx366/ORBDTOOLS/README.md

 ## Next Release

-- Implement IOD using the method of FG-Series for radar range+angle measurements
+- Implement the Arc Associating between two tracklets.
-- Improve the initial orbit based on the SGP4/SDP4 propagator
+- Implement the Arc Associating among tens of thousands of tracklets with the help of SQL.
-- Implement the Battin algorithm for solving the lambert‘s problem
+- Implement the Battin algorithm for solving the lambert's problem.
+- Implement the IOD for a long arc spanning multiple revolutions.

 ## Reference